-The City may respond to a request to provide access to a public record by providing the requestor with a link to the City's web site containing an electronic copy of that record if it can be determined that the requestor has internet access.
+The City may respond to a request to provide access to a public record by providing the requestor with a link to the City's web site containing an electronic copy of that record except that if the requestor notifies the city that he or she cannot access the records through the internet, then the city must provide copies of the record or allow the requestor to view copies using a city computer, if one is available.

 d.
 Reasonable estimate of time to fully respond.
-If not able to respond within the fivebusiness-day period, the Public Records Officer must provide a reasonable estimate of the time it will take to fully respond to the request.
-Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact confidential information, prepare a withholding index, notify third party persons or agencies affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.
+If not able to respond within the five- business-day period, the Public Records Officer must provide a reasonable estimate of the time it will take to fully respond to the request.
+Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact confidential information, prepare an/Exemption/Redaction log for exempt or redacted records, notify third party persons or agencies affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.

 The Public Records Officer should briefly explain the basis for the time estimated to respond.
-Should an extension of time be necessary to fulfill the request, the Public Records Officer will provide a revised estimate and explain the changed circumstances that make it necessary.
+Should an extension of time be necessary to fulfill the request, the Public Records Officer will provide a revised estimate and the basis for the time estimated to respond.

 - e.
 Notification that records are available.
 If the requestor has sought to inspect the records, the Public Records Officer will notify him or her that the entire response or an installment is available for inspection and ask the requestor to contact the City to arrange a mutually agreeable time for inspection.
 If the requestor seeks copies, the Public Records Officer should notify him or her of the projected costs and whether a deposit is required before making the copies. - f.
 Consequences of failure to respond.
 If the City does not respond in writing within five business days of receipt of the request for disclosure, the requestor should consider contacting the Public Records Officer to determine the reason for failure to respond. - g.
 Consequences of failure to clarify a request.
-If the requestor does not respond to the City's request for clarification within 30 days of the City's request, the Public Records Officer may consider the request abandoned, send a letter closing the response to the requestor, and re-file the records. - h.
+If the requestor does not respond to the City's request for clarification within 30 days of the City's request, the Public Records Officer may consider the request abandoned, send a letter closing the response to the requestor, and re-file the records.

+- h.
 Consequences of disclosing a record in error.
 The City, and it officials or employees are not liable for loss or damage based on release of a public record if the City, official or employee acted in good faith in attempting to comply with the Public Records Act. - i.
 Searching for records.
 The City must conduct an objectively reasonable search for responsive records.
 The Public Records Officer will determine where responsive records are likely to be located and involve Records Coordinators in other departments, as needed, to assemble the records.